mgturland/mgturland.github.io/_pages/about.md

 Welcome!
 ======
-I am an applied economist working at the intersection of agricultural and resource economics.
+I am an applied microeconomist working at the intersection of agricultural and resource economics.
+My current research focuses on climate change, insurance markets, and the impacts of water supply variability.

 [Link to CV](http://mgturland.github.io/files/ResumeMay312023.pdf)